-- 1.2.1 The study area (centred on NGR SJ 74540 60620) lies a short distance to the west of Sandbach, and to the south-east of Elworth, on the eastern edge of the Cheshire Plain (Fig 1).
+- 1.2.1 The study area (centred on NGR 374460 360500) lies a short distance to the west of Sandbach, and to the south-east of Elworth, on the eastern edge of the Cheshire Plain (Fig 1).
 This region comprises a pastoral landscape that is dominated by dairying within a productive and managed agricultural area, interspersed with market towns, small villages, and hamlets (Countryside Commission 1998, 145-7).
-The study area occupies a relatively level tract of land, which lies at a height of approximately 60m above Ordnance Datum. - 1.2.2 The eastern, northern and western boundaries of the site are formed by residential properties fronting onto Abbey Road, Middlewich Road and Park Lane respectively (Plate 1); the southern boundary includes Abbeyfields, a Grade II listed building (Site 03).
-Several trees within the curtilage of this property are protected by Tree Preservation Orders. - 1.2.3 The solid geology of the area consists of Triassic mudstones, overlain by glacial deposits of sand and gravel (BGS 2007).
+The study area, which comprises approximately 9.3 hectares, occupies a relatively level tract of land and lies at a height of approximately 60m above Ordnance Datum. - 1.2.2 The eastern and western boundaries of the site are formed by residential properties fronting onto Abbey Road and Park Lane respectively (Plate 1).
+To the north the site is bounded by fields and to the south by fields, industrial buildings and Abbeyfields, a Grade II listed building (Site 03) and associated grounds (Site 32). - 1.2.3 The solid geology of the area consists of Triassic mudstones, overlain by glacial deposits of sand and gravel (BGS 2007).

-Plate 1: Recent aerial view of the site
+Plate 1: Recent aerial view of the site, showing indicative red-line boundary